 With regard to Governance, we continued to improve processes, policies and sustainability reporting.
+In particular, we prepared for the Corporate Sustainability Reporting Directive (CSRD), which is applicable to Aroundtown from January 2024, and started gathering additional data points ready for the European Sustainability Reporting Standards (ESRS).
 As a result of years of continuous improvements in all ESG matters, we have once again received a high level of recognition and numerous awards.

-In December 2022, we achieved our near-term target of being included in the Dow Jones Sustainability Index.
+In December 2023, we were included in the Dow Jones Sustainability Index for a second consecutive year.
 Recently, both Aroundtown and GCP were included in the Bloomberg Gender-Equality Index 2023, showing our serious commitment in promoting diversity and anti-discrimination.
+We were also included in the MDAX ESG+ index, and maintained our strong rating with the Sustainalytics ESG Risk Rating in the low-risk category, ranked among top 6th percentile globally across all industries.

+ESG - ENVIRONMENTAL, SOCIAL AND GOVERNANCE (continued)

-We were also included in the FTSE4Good Index.
-These inclusions added to our strong visibility in other ESG indices such as S&P Europe 350 ESG Index and DAX 50 ESG Index.
-We maintained our strong rating with Sustainalytics in the low risk category, ranked among top 5th percentile globally across all industries.
-In addition, we received the EPRA BPR Gold award for the 6th time and the EPRA sBPR Gold award for the 5th time consecutively, reflecting our high standards of financial transparency and sustainability reporting.
+In addition, we received the EPRA BPR Gold award for the 7th time and the EPRA sBPR Gold award for the 6th time consecutively, reflecting our high standards of financial transparency and sustainability reporting.

-We have made updates to our sustainability reporting and all the materials can be found on our website.
-In our upcoming audited Non-Financial Report 2022, you can see our performance and impact with regard to the management of ESG matters.
-The non-financial report will also contain the required disclosures for its activities in accordance with the EU Taxonomy Regulation Article 8.
-Under the Sustainability Insights reports, you can find comprehensive accounts of about a dozen individual topics forming our Sustainable Business Strategy.
-Lastly, the EPRA sBPR report contains in-depth environmental disclosures with relevant methodological notes.
-All of Aroundtown's Non-Financial, EPRA sBPR, and Sustainability reports will be published on our website by the end of April 2023.
+We have made updates to our sustainability reporting.
+Our performance and impact with regard to ESG matters can be found on our website, as well as in our Non-Financial Report 2023, which has been reviewed with limited assurance, and is now part of the Group's Consolidated Annual Report 2023.
+The Non-Financial Report also contains our in-depth environmental disclosures with relevant methodological notes following EPRA sBPR guidelines, as well as the required disclosures for its activities in accordance with the EU Taxonomy Regulation Article 8.
+In preparation for the first compliance window of the EU's Corporate Sustainability Reporting Directive (CSRD) in 2025, the report was also prepared to be in alignment with the recommendations of the European Sustainability Reporting Standards (ESRS) to the possible extent.
+For 2023, we will also publish a Sustainability In-Focus report to provide a more concise summary, including additional highlights of the year, which will be published by the end of April 2024.